cdgriffith/open_weather_api/README.md

 ## OpenWeatherPro

+If you have a paid subscription to more features, you will want to use the `OpenWeatherPro` class.
+It is a subclass of `OpenWeatherAPI` and has all the base features, plus those included below.
+It takes the same arguments as `OpenWeatherAPI` with only the `api_key` being the hard requirements.

-This functionality is only available to higher tier price packages, and will return a `401 unauthorized` error if you do not have the proper plan.
+This functionality is only available to the higher tier price packages, and will return a `401 unauthorized` error if you do not have the proper plan.

 | method | parameters |
 | --- | --- |